-The beacon manufacturer in consultation with the test facility shall select\ one of the two test configurations of the test set-up different by ground plane diameter (B) and measurement distance (D) to the receive (RX) antenna and defined as follows:
+The beacon manufacturer in consultation with the test facility shall select one of the two test configurations of the test set-up different by ground plane diameter (B) and measurement distance (D) to the receive (RX) antenna and defined as follows:

-- a) Configuration #1: $B = 2.5 \text{ m}$ and $D = 2 \text{ m}$ , or - b) Configuration #2: $B = 2.25 \text{ m}$ and $D = 4 \text{ m}$ .
+- a) Configuration #1: $B = 2.5$ m and $D = 2$ m, or - b) Configuration #2: $B = 2.25$ m and $D = 4$ m.

-The RX antenna shall follow a $10^\circ$ to $90^\circ$ elevation arc at a measurement distance of $D \pm 10\text{cm}^$ from the central test/pivot position to the phase/calibration center of the RX antenna.
-A non-metallic support structure is required to allow this trajectory to be followed with minimal repeatability error and elevation angle accuracy better than $2^\circ$ .
+The RX antenna shall follow a 10° to 90° elevation arc at a measurement distance of D^ from the central test/pivot position to the phase/calibration centre of the RX antenna.
+A non-metallic support structure is required to allow this trajectory to be followed with minimal repeatability error and elevation angle accuracy better than 2° .
 The arc pivot reference is 0.45m above floor level.
-Providing a $90^\circ$ position allows site center calibration using a plumb-line.
+Providing a 90° position allows site centre calibration using a plumb-line.

-The RX antenna shall always point directly at the central test/pivot position with less than $5^\circ$ of misalignment.
+The RX antenna shall always point directly at the central test/pivot position with less than 5° of misalignment.
 The RX antenna feed cable should be supported on axis for at least 1.5m behind the antenna, then supported so that it does not lie within a 5m radius of the test position.
 A lightweight feed cable is recommended.